Skip to Content

 – Inspection of the spark plug:

-Inspecting the plug for damage or wear and tear should help you check if the component is working or not.
-You should check if there is a considerable carbon buildup or if any electrode is broken or not.
+Inspecting the plug for damage or wear and tear should help you check whether the component works.
+You should check for a considerable carbon buildup or any broken electrode.

 – Ignition tester:

-To check if the plug is producing the spark, you can use an ignition tester.
-The tester’s terminals will show a vital spark indicating that the component is working correctly.
+An ignition tester can check if the plug produces the spark.
+The tester’s terminals will show a vital spark, indicating that the component works correctly.
 No spark means that the plug is defective and must be replaced.

 – Replacing the plug: